 The shell of the helmet is made of a thermoplastic alloy material that makes it sturdy and durable.
 The shape of the helmet is oval in design and provides a snug fitting around your head.
 The helmet is designed with laser contoured shape that is perfectly made for those riders who have an oval-shaped head.

 The visor of the helmet can be dropped down and locked when you want a full face helmet, and it can be pulled back easily when you want a half-face helmet, making it a very versatile product.
 The flat panel design of the visor is optically designed for ergonomic style and optically correct vision.

-The inner lining of the product is also laser contoured for a good fitting.
-It is soft and comfortable and it can be removed easily.
+The inner lining is also laser contoured for a good fitting.
+It is soft, comfortable and can be removed easily.
 You can wash the inner lining with hand or inside a machine to maintain the cleanliness of the product in hot weather.

-Besides black, the helmet also comes in blue color and the design is also variable.
+Besides black, this motorcycle helmet also comes in blue color and the design is also variable.
 You can choose a flat back helmet for a bullhead variant according to your preference.

 The product also meets safety standards set up by ECE, DOT and FMVSS 218, so you can rest assured that it will protect your head well in case of an accident.